sdeck51/jekyll-now/_posts/2016-1-1-Convolutional_Neural_Network_Concepts.md

 graphs of each here and their equations

-### Back Propagation
+### Backpropagation
 The purpose of backpropagation is to optimize the weights of a neural network so it can learn the correct output or label, for a given input.
+Let's go through a small example to demonstrate what it being done.

+example
+in1

+in2

+The weights are initialized as w1 = .15, w2 = .20, w3 = .25, w4 = .3, w5 = .40, w6 = .45.

 #### Forward Pass
+Backpropogation can be broken down into two phases.
+The first is the forward pass.
+The forward pass simply calculates/predicts to output of a given input.
+For the initialized weights lets put in an input.
+Let our input be i1 = .05 and i2 be .10.

+h1 = w1*i1 + w3*i2 = .15*.05 + .25*.10 = 0.0075 + 0.025 = 0.0325
+h2 = w3*i1 + w4*i2 = .25*.05 + .30*.10 = 0.0125 + 0.03 = 0.0425

+Assume we have sigmoid activation functions for the hidden and output layers

+outh1 = sig(h1) = 0.50812
+outh2 = sig(h2) = 0.51062

+o = w5*outh1 + w6*outh2 = .40*0.50812 + .45*0.51062 = 0.20325 + 0.22978 = 0.43303

+out = sig(o) = 0.60659

+Our output is 0.60659 for the given input.
+Now lets say that for that given input, the attached label is 1.
+We can use the cost function to determine the error.
+Lets use a squared error cost function.

+Error = 1/2(1-0.60659) = 0.196705

+We've calculated a forward pass and calculated the error with respect to a squared error cost function.
+Now we can look into the next step in backpropagation.

-#### Backward Pass
+#### Backwards Pass
+The backwards pass is where we update the weights in the network to make the predicted output closer to the label than it was.
+This process involves calculus.
+We want to look at each weight and determine how much it affects the error, or in other words we want to calculate the partial derivative with respect to some weight.

+dE/dw5 = dE/dout * dout/do * do/w5 (using chain rule)